coala/projects/data/projects/extend_linter_integration.md

 ##### PREPARATION/BONDING

 * The applicant has tried out all linters manually.
-* The applicant has outlined all changes proposed to the linter framework, if needed as a [cEP](https://coala.io/cep).
+* Designing the new testing API to yield useful results.

 ##### CODING PHASE 1

-* At least one linter bear has been merged.
-* At least one improvement to the linter framework is in review state.
-* All of them are properly tested and documented.
+* Modification of the testing API to display user friendly results and add corresponding documentation.
+* Implementation of the StylintBear.
+* Implementation of the ErlangBear.

 ##### CODING PHASE 2

-* At least two linter bears have been merged.
-* At least one improvement to the linter framework has been merged, if possible using newly implemented features to `@linter`.
-* All of them are properly tested and documented.
+* Get the MarkdownBear to a working state.
+* Implementation of the TravisLintBear.
+* Implementation of the PugLintBear.
+* Implementation of the AstyleBear.

 ##### CODING PHASE 3

-* At least three linter bears have been merged.
-* All improvement to the linter framework has been merged.
-* All of them are properly tested and documented.
+* Implementation of the MakefileLintBear.
+* Implementation of the CSSCombBear.
+* Implementation of the HttpoliceBear.